How to Manage Your Overactive Bladder

 Trospium (Sanctura, Sanctura XR)

-Sanctura and Sanctura XL (extended-release form) are known generically as trospium, and both forms are available in a cost-saving generic form.
+Sanctura and Sanctura XR (extended-release form) are known generically as trospium, and both forms are available in a cost-saving generic form.
 The tablets are taken either once or twice a day, and should be taken on an empty stomach one hour before meals.

 A severe, but uncommon allergic side effect that may require emergency treatment is angioedema -- a swelling of the face, lips, tongue, and throat.
 Angioedema can be life-threatening.
 STOP the medication and call 911 if this reaction occurs.